2. Learn How to Use the Workflow Editor

 Edit a step (step settings)

-• Description: A high-level summary of what the step does
+• Description: A summary of what the step does

-• Auth: The connected account used for that step
+• Auth: The connected account used for this step

 • Inputs: The fields and values the step uses